 4. Do you know what bulk email software you’re going to use?
 Ask others for advice – make sure you’re hearing from people who have actually used the application.
 Pay money for a good, unbranded app because free is free for a reason.

 5. Have you assembled your mailing list?
-And do you understand how the Canadian Anti Spam Legislation (CASL) affects your list building efforts and sending procedures?
-Here are several articles about the various aspects of CASL and the possible impacts on your small business.
+And do you understand how the Canadian Anti-Spam Legislation (CASL) affects your list-building efforts and sending procedures?

 These items are hefty and each requires considerable thought and research.
 It’s worth it to make the effort to get it right!

 Want a little help?
 Or a lot of help?
-Schedule a virtual meeting with me to get your questions answered and receive my best advice – click here.
+Schedule a discovery call with me to get your questions answered and receive my best advice – click here.